Please see more detailed information below.

 - Course Credit Requirement: You must enroll in a course directly related to the internship and for academic credit during the semester of your internship.
 The credit/units you earn must be part of the required degree units of your current program of study.
 Note: If you drop the class during the semester, your CPT authorization will be canceled.

 - Internship program which is offered by sponsoring employers through cooperative agreements with CSUN

 CPT cannot be authorized after the Add/Drop deadline of the semester in which the internship will be conducted since it is connected to a course.

 - STEP 1.
-Please submit the following documents to the IESC for review at least 3 weeks prior to the anticipated start date of the CPT.
+Please submit the following documents, via email to firstname.lastname@example.org for review at least 3 weeks prior to the anticipated start date of the CPT.
 Students must be enrolled for a full-course load or approved for reduced course load when applying for CPT.

-- CPT Internship/training offer letter.
+- Copy of CPT Internship/training offer letter.
 The letter must be typed on official company letterhead and contain the following information: (also, see sample CPT Internship/training offer letter)